 - Who will upload content to the development site

-Step 10: Write the Content
+Step 10: Write targeted content

 Written content that’s targeted to your audiences’ needs and provides value is vital to your website’s success.
 Follow these tips to increase engagement:

 - Make the content about your prospects and customers.
 How do you help solve their problems and address their needs?
 Tell the story of how your customers benefit from using your products and services.
-Frame all of your content around what’s in it for them.
+Most importantly, frame all of your content around what’s in it for them.
 How will your products and services change their situations?
 How will things improve for them?
 What happens if they don’t act?

 - Speak directly to your audiences.
 Using the pronouns “you” and “your” is more effective than using first-person pronouns like “we,” “our” and “us.”